samuelpowell/LibTOAST.jl/README.md

 ### 4. Build a source term

 Equipped with a system matrix describing the discrete form of the PDE we can solve the system against an arbitrary source term (right hand side).
 In general, one may build arbitrary source terms using the general-purpose assembly routines.
 In this case, however, we choose to solve against a point source located at the centre of the domain.
-For this purposes TOAST.jl exposes a specific type and special-purpose method `assemble` method,
+For this purposes libTOAST.jl exposes a specific type and special-purpose method `assemble` method,

 ```
 julia> source = PointSource(mesh, [0.,0.], Isotropic)